 The maximum penis size is likely to be limited by the depth of a woman’s vagina.
 There would be a reproductive disadvantage to having a penis longer than a woman can accommodate.
 Many men have a penis that is larger than is needed for reproduction.
 A penis can be a weapon.
 The bigger it is the more damage it can do.
 Rape causes damage to a woman’s internal anatomy and can kill.
-Consensual intercourse requires the man to use some restraint.
+Consensual intercourse may involve a man using some restraint.

 For men, there is no subject more taboo than penis size.
 Size is an issue given men’s desire to impress.
 The first issue is a natural competition of virility between men.
 A man hopes his erect penis will impress others, particularly a lover.
 A man’s penis is a token of his masculinity.
 Men never want to be laughed at and no one is intimidated or impressed by a small penis.
 Some men have a tiny penis that never becomes fully erect.
 They can still have a high sex drive.
 They can enjoy vaginal penetration and thrusting a much as any man.
 Regardless of size, a man is proud of his erection because of the pleasure it provides.
 A man’s penis is the core of his sexuality and his masculinity.
 This contrasts with women’s disinterest in the clitoris.

 Women may have a phallus but they do not have erections.
 Women only witness a man’s erection primarily immediately before having sex.
 But erections occur at any time, especially in the presence of an attractive woman.
 Young men often have a bulge in their pants that can be inconvenient and uncomfortable.
 If women notice, they laugh out of embarrassment.
-There are no obvious signs of female arsousal, which is largely subconscious and therefore works quite differently to male arousal.
+There are no obvious signs of female arousal, which is largely subconscious and therefore works quite differently to male arousal.